The nanny of former Uber engineer Anthony Levandowski has filed an excruciatingly detailed lawsuit

 . . .A copper wiring device made up of roughly 60 intertwined individual copper wirings, wrapped in thick yellow rubber that had a serial number on it.
 There was also a large flat lid that had holes on all the edges, a large steel screw, and hexagonal steel washer (heavy, palm size).
 Wong alleges the washer and screw are similar to those used on circuit boards, to keep from coming loose from “vibrations.”

-Her suit also notes that Levandowski also brought home a:
+Her suit also notes that Levandowski also brought home:

 . . . a white bucket that contained circuit boards, items related to circuit boards and various reflective lenses.

-Wired was first to flag the filing and several outlets covering the lawsuit suggest that Wong’s claims raise new questions about Levandowski’s business conduct.
+Wired was first to flag the filing, and several outlets covering the lawsuit suggest that Wong’s claims raise new questions about Levandowski’s business conduct.

 We don’t have a horse in this race, but we think that’s probably giving it too much credit, given the quality of suit, which, notably, is seeking damages of more than $6 million.
 (The Register has similarly called the filing a “sueball” that reads “like a stream of consciousness or a series of hastily scribbled notes typed out one after the other.”)